funfair-tech/funfair-build-version/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
 <!-- Note that you can just click these after submission and it will remember the tick for you -->

-- [ ] Docs change / refactoring / dependency upgrade
+- [ ] Docs change
+- [ ] Refactoring
+- [ ] Dpendency upgrade
+- [ ] Additional Unit Tests\Integration Tests
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)

+### Deployment Configuration Changes

 - [ ] Requires deployment configuration changes as specified below and in CHANGELOG.md

-### Deployment Configuration Changes

 <!--- Insert Deployment configuration changes here -->